cabinetoffice/cookie-consent-wp/README.md

 == Appendix 3 ==

-(Note: This is taken from the Civil Service Commission website, some sections will not be relevant to your site e.g. Homepage Twitter timeline)
+(Note: This was developed for a specific service, so some sections will not be relevant to your site e.g. Homepage Twitter timeline)

 [cookiepreferencesconfirm]
 Preference Centre